ponylang/ponyc/README.md

 # Installation

 Pony supports LLVM 3.9 and on an experimental basis it supports LLVM 4.0 and 5.0.
-In addition, support for OpenSSL 1.1.0 was recently added for systems such as the Debian Stretch and Arch Linux, see [FAQ Compiling](https://www.ponylang.io/faq/#compiling) for additional information.

 Pony's prerequisites for CPU platforms are: